Ashes: Starc, Hazlewood named in Australia’s 12-man squad for 2nd Test, Pattinson misses out

 Australia made no changes to their batting order which put England to the sword.
 Openers David Warner and Cameron Bancroft missed out in both innings but former captain Steve Smith made a superb return to red-ball cricket, scoring centuries in both innings.
 Matthew Wade also scored a century and Travis Head also stitched a handy knock in the second essay.

 Pacer Pat Cummins and Nathan Lyon picked up all ten wickets between them in the second innings while Peter Siddle, despite not getting too many in the wickets column, bowled with a plenty of heart.
-England and Australia faced off at Lord’s in the World Cup in the group stages with the latter registering a comprehensive win.
+England and Australia faced off at Lord’s in the World Cup in the group stages.
+Starc played a crucial part in the Aussies winning the match.

 Squad